jonseymour/florida/MARY-JANE-K.md

 At birth, there is an equal chance that either a boy or a girl will be born.
 Therefore, in a large population of 2-child families there will be the same number of boy-boy, boy-girl, girl-boy and girl-girl families, where x-y means that a child of type x was born first and a child of type y was born second.

-The following helps to visualise the different type of 2-child families:
+The following helps to visualise the different types of 2-child families where B = boy and G = girl.

 	BB GB
 	BG GG